 On Martha’s Vineyard, this updated take on a cape cod cottage was inspired by the concept of a Californian gentleman’s farm.
 Drawing from his early training at The Architects Collaborative under Walter Gropius, the founder of the Bauhaus movement, Patrick designed a contemporary home in which classic architectural elements were revisited with a more modern perspective.

 Inside the structure, open-concept living spaces are flooded with natural light and brightened by bleached gray flooring.
 Architectural detail abounds, including shiplap-clad walls and ceilings, exposed beams stained a contrasting dark hue, and custom contemporary ceiling framing.
-The ample residence’s six bedrooms are now at the ready to host visitors year-round.
+The ample residence’s five bedrooms are now at the ready to host visitors year-round.

 Clients explicitly requested a more restrained kitchen which could offer full operation without overtaking the living area with walls of cabinetry.
 The challenge with this request was satisfying a need for storage while offering true kitchen functionality.
 To meet the ask, a more limited kitchen was designed with programming on an interior wall.
 Storage was accomplished by hiding two separate working pantries behind operational doors, which allows the front kitchen to be a place of simplicity, functionality, and beauty while eliminating the mess of extras from view.